 The most anticipated monuments and events in Paris in 2023

-FRANCE SHOWS
+FRANCE SPECTACLES

-From grandiose monuments like the Eiffel Tower to iconic cultural pieces like the Mona Lisa, Paris is a city steeped in history and culture and theaters .
-Although the Eiffel Tower remains the most popular tourist destination in Paris, there are many other attractions to explore.
-From the famous Louvre Museum and Notre-Dame Cathedral to lesser-known gems like the Palace of Versailles, the Musée d'Orsay or the Laurette Theater , Paris caters to all types of travelers.
-Whether you're looking for a luxury experience or just a day of sightseeing or to book a play , Paris has something to offer everyone.
-So come explore the city of love - it won't disappoint!
+From grand monuments like the Eiffel Tower to iconic cultural artifacts like the Mona Lisa, Paris is a city steeped in history, culture, and theater .
+While the Eiffel Tower remains the most popular tourist destination in Paris, there are many other attractions to explore.
+From the famous Louvre Museum and Notre Dame Cathedral to lesser-known gems like the Palace of Versailles, the Musée d'Orsay, or the Théâtre Laurette , Paris caters to all types of travelers.
+Whether you're looking for a luxurious experience, a day of sightseeing, or to book a play , Paris has something for everyone.
+So come explore the City of Love—it won't disappoint!

 by LAURETTE THEATRE November 28, 2025